 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
-Cash and cash equivalents (bank balances) at December 31, 2009, are secured as follows:
+Cash and cash equivalents (bank balances) at December 31, 2010, are fully secured by the FDIC.

-FDIC